 - B4: A bicycle facility on North Street from the end of the flyover to Agricola Street (approx. 650 m)

 University Avenue bicycle lane

-The University Avenue bicycle lane, phase 1, was built in 2016.
-We are pushing the city, the IWK, and the Nova Scotia Health Authority to complete the second half, which all parties committed to in 2012.
+The University Avenue bicycle lane, phase 1, was built in 2016, which included bollard protected bike lanes going eastbound and westbound on University Avenue between Robie Street and the Dalhousie Quad.
+In 2017 the bike lane took a step backward, when all of the bollards that provide protection to people riding bikes, were removed in front of the Rebecca Cohen Auditorium.
+We are pushing the city, the IWK, and the Nova Scotia Health Authority to complete the second half, which all parties committed to in 2012 and reinstall the removed bollards.
 This project is part of the Urban Halifax Institutional District Bikeway Plan, which involves the city, Dalhousie University, the IWK Hospital, and the Nova Scotia Health Authority partnering to create a network of protected bicycle lanes connecting their buildings along University Avenue and Summer Street.

 Dartmouth Waterfront Greenway Gaps